Radiicall/steam-presence/README.md

 also yes this is very dumb you're right lmao

 # Setup
+Run the executable to get an interactive way to create the config

+**or**

 create a file named `.env` in the top directory and fill it.

 ```